Apple's iPhone 13 and 13 Mini build on a working formula | CNN Underscored

 And here’s the gist with photos — while the experience is pretty similar to that of the iPhone 12, models older than an iPhone 11 aren’t as seamless and effortless to take a shot.
 Yes, the act of hitting the shutter and framing it is the same, but the benefits of the iPhone 13 analyzing the shot and working to ensure it’s balanced throughout makes a big difference in the end result.

-The other new feature with the camera is Cinematic Mode — which adds focus into whatever you’re filming.
+The other new feature with the camera is Cinematic mode, which adds focus into whatever you’re filming.
 Let’s say you have multiple people, dogs and objects in a shot.
 The iPhone will identify the focal point or you can select it for that to be in focus and the rest to be blurry, but you can also switch it up on the fly.
-Cinematic Mode is kind of like Portrait Mode for video, but also quite similar to a racked focus approach you’ve likely seen in TV shows or movies.
+Cinematic mode is kind of like Portrait mode for video, but it’s also quite similar to a racked focus approach you’ve likely seen in TV shows or movies.

 Fast performance from the A15 Bionic

-And it should be considering it is a 6-core CPU, 4-core GPU and 16-core Neural Engine all tossed into a single chip.
-That’s a lot for a smartphone, but year-over-year it’s not a crazy jump.
-With most tasks, the iPhone 12 and the iPhone 13 feel pretty much in sync.
+And it should be, considering it’s a 6-core CPU, 4-core GPU and 16-core Neural Engine all tossed into a single chip.
+That’s a lot for a smartphone, but it’s not a significant jump.
+With most tasks, the iPhone 12 and iPhone 13 feel pretty much in sync.
 At times a photo edit in Pixelmator would wrap a second or two faster, but no giant leaps year over year.

-Now those with an older device, even an iPhone 11, will notice some improvements with speed and overall efficiency on the device.
+Now, those with an older device, even an iPhone 11, will notice some improvements with speed and overall efficiency on the device.
 Apps opened a bit faster and it was evident with games.
-For instance, RFS (Real Flight Simulator) was ready to take to the skies about six seconds faster on a 13 compared to the iPhone 11.
+For instance, Real Flight Simulator was ready to take to the skies about six seconds faster on a 13 compared to the iPhone 11.

-You’ll also have ample room for apps, music, photos and messages with a starting internal storage of 128GB, double the usual 64GBs of years past.
+You’ll also have ample room for apps, music, photos and messages with a starting internal storage of 128GB, double the usual 64GB of years past.

 Battery life gains

-With both the iPhone 13 Mini and the iPhone 13, we had no issue making it through a full day of use.
-We started at around 7:30 each morning and didn’t make it back until close to 10 at night, when we’d see the battery level starting to trickle down.
+With both the iPhone 13 Mini and iPhone 13, we had no issue making it through a full day of use.
+We started at around 7:30 a.m. each morning and didn’t make it back until close to 10 p.m., when we’d see the battery level start to trickle down.
 That’s nearly a 15-hour day filled with ample tasks like calls, messages, web browsing, some gaming and content capture.
 Safe to say, you shouldn’t have any battery issues with either phone.
 The 13 Mini did show a battery alert about 30 minutes before the iPhone 13.

 Both devices charge via a Lightning port on the bottom, and when you pair that with a fast wall charger you can indeed fast charge the iPhone 13 or 13 Mini.
 You can also wirelessly charge the iPhone 13 or 13 Mini on the back with a MagSafe or Qi-enabled wireless charger.
 And yes, since there’s a magnetic array in the back, the iPhone 13 does work with other MagSafe accessories like the MagSafe Battery Pack.